Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

-\cd{Unlike previous works \cite{bahng2022visual, tsai2020transfer} that adopt a pre-defined input-independent prompt to the local regions of an image, our approach automatically designs the input-dependent prompt that covers an entire image; therefore, it has a higher capability to change the semantics of images if necessary.
-Thanks to this flexibility, it can cover more diverse tasks and be robust to challenging scenarios, e.g., distribution shift.
-We demonstrate the efficacy of our prompt design strategies in Section \ref{sec:results}.
-From now on, we will provide two specifications of the encoder component $f(\cdot)$ in the following paragraphs. }
+Unlike previous works \cite{bahng2022visual, tsai2020transfer} that adopt a pre-defined \textit{input-independent prompt} to a limited region of an image, our approach automatically designs the \textit{input-dependent prompt} that covers an entire image region; thus, it has a higher capability to change the semantics of images if necessary.
+Thanks to this flexibility, \textbf{it can cover more diverse tasks and be robust to challenging scenarios, e.g., distribution shift.} We demonstrate the efficacy of our prompt design strategies in Section \ref{sec:results}.
+We now provide two specifications of the encoder component $f(\cdot)$ in the following paragraphs.